 • Propane fuel: Propane can be used as a fuel source for most tankless water heaters that run on natural gas, though they may require a converter.
 You can also find units made specifically for propane, which is often the only fuel choice for homeowners in more remote locations.

-• Solar-compatible tankless water heaters: These eco-friendly models are the most expensive to install and maintain, but they have the lowest operating costs because they draw power from the sun.
+• Solar-compatible tankless water heaters: These eco-friendly models are the most expensive to install and maintain, but they have the lowest operating costs because they draw power from the sun, which can lower utility bills.
 As you might expect, these are most useful in sunny climates.

 FuelCost